2021 RE-CHARTER APPLICATION INSTRUCTIONS

 We have all seen the growing Latino population and the impact we are going to have in the future.
 That impact will not be felt unless we are organized and working together as one.
 That after all is what LULAC has set out to accomplish and that is what our founding fathers foresaw when they first gathered in Corpus Christi, TX in 1929.

 I want to thank you for your dedication and strong commitment to the League.
 I look forward to working with you on strengthening and sustaining our membership so that we can continue our legacy of accomplishment for the future.

 Below are the necessary forms to re-charter with the League of United Latin American Citizens.
-For pdf versions of these forms please go to our website at www.lulac.org/recharter.
 Using any other forms other than the enclosed or online forms will delay the re chartering process for your council.
 All paperwork must be returned in order to process the charter that includes the Annual Charter Agreement.
-All applications with proper payment are due at the LULAC Membership Office on January 1, 2020.
-There is a 59-day grace period extended until February 28, 2020.
+All applications with proper payment are due at the LULAC Membership Office on January 1, 2021.
+There is a 59-day grace period extended until February 28, 2021.

 Be sure to submit all required paperwork and fees to your state and district directors where applicable.
 Remember that to be in good standing with the National Office, each council must be in good standing with their state and district offices.

 Only new members will receive a lapel pin.
 All paperwork, membership cards and pins will be sent to the President of each council so that it can be disbursed to each council member.

 The Membership Office, headquartered in El Paso, Texas can be reached at (915) 577-0726 and is available to serve you Monday through Friday from 8 am to 5 pm Mountain Standard Time.
 Please contact this office if you need any assistance with membership.
 Our staff is always happy to assist you in realizing LULAC’s mission in your community.

 Should you have any questions please contact the Director of Membership Services at the address indicated below, or visit our web site at www.LULAC.org.